midhunkalarikkal/FullDomain/Notes/DSA1.md

 `Binary search`
 -----------------
-Requires the array to be sorted.
-It repeatedly divides the search interval in half by comparing the middle element with the target value.
-Depending on the comparison, it eliminates half of the remaining elements from consideration.
-Binary search operates with a time complexity of O(log n)
+Works only on sorted arrays (ascending or descending order).
+Divide and conquer technique.
+Repeatedly divides the search range in half.
+Compares the middle element with the target:
+    If equal → target found.
+    If target is smaller → search left half.
+    If target is larger → search right half.
+Reduces the problem size logarithmically each time.
+Time Complexity: O(log n)